zukunft/zukunft.com/docs/llm/coding.md

 - `$msg` (the single `user_message` from `http/view.php`) is append-only: never overwrite, reset, or re-create it; use a local buffer + `merge()`. → `docs/llm/state-and-messages.md`
 - User-facing messages use `$msg->add(msg_id::X, [])` with a `messages.php` case + en/de translations; never `add_message(string)`. → `docs/llm/state-and-messages.md`
 - Back-navigation is `'9'`-prefixed URL params (`url_var::BACK` is a prefix char), never a standalone `BACK` field. → `docs/llm/state-and-messages.md`
+- Edit views carry each field's opening DB value as `'8'`-prefixed URL params (`url_var::PRE` is a prefix char); on save write only fields that differ from that baseline, so a concurrent edit by another user is not overwritten. → `docs/llm/state-and-messages.md`

 ### Frontend (`web/`)
 - `web/` class properties are `public`; custom set/get uses PHP 8.4 inline property hooks, not `get_x()`/`set_x()` methods. → `docs/llm/frontend.md`